soerenmetje/docker-graylog/README.md

 Set variables `GRAYLOG_ROOT_PASSWORD_SHA2` and `GRAYLOG_PASSWORD_SECRET` in `.env.graylog`.

-Set Traefik Basic auth in `opensearch-dashboard` service in `docker-compose.host.yml`.
-To do so you may search for `traefik.http.middlewares.os-auth.basicauth.users`.

 Set path to `acme.json` (`letsencrypt` dir in traefik) in `cert-extract` service in `docker-compose.host.yml`.
 To do so you may search for `CHANGE PATH TO acme.json dir`

 Start services:
 ```shell
 docker compose -f docker-compose.host.yml up -d
 ```

+The Graylog and OpenSearch-Dashboard webinterface should be available within 2 minutes.

+Set auth in OpenSearch-Dashboard webinterface.
+The default username and password is `admin`.

 ### VM Security Groups
 In order to restrict access to the VM security groups can be used.